waqas028/Waqas_Projects/README.md

 ## 💼 About Me

-I'm **Waqas Yaqeen**, a passionate Android Developer focused on building robust, scalable, and visually appealing applications.
+I'm **Muhammad Waqas**, a passionate Android Developer focused on building robust, scalable, and visually appealing applications.
 From building tools and utilities to real-time communication platforms, I specialize in delivering high-performance mobile solutions.

 ## 🌍 Let's Connect